SIMEXP/qc_fmri_preprocess/README.md

 You need to describe the data in a matlab structure:
 ```
-files.anat.subject1 = 'file_anat1.nii.gz';
+files.anat.subject1 = '/data/file_anat1.nii.gz';
-files.func.subject1 = 'file_func1.nii.gz'
+files.func.subject1 = '/data/file_func1.nii.gz'
-files.anat.subject2 = 'file_anat2.nii.gz';
+files.anat.subject2 = '/data/file_anat2.nii.gz';
-files.func.subject2 = 'file_func2.nii.gz'
+files.func.subject2 = '/data/file_func2.nii.gz'
-files.template = 'template_mni.nii.gz';
+files.template = '/data/template_mni.nii.gz';
 ```
 The IDs for the subjects (here `subject1`, `subject2`, etc) are arbitrary but need to conform to matlab's restrictions on field names (in particular, does not start by numbers and does not contain `-`).
 You can enter as many subjects as needed.
+Note that it is important to specify the full path of the datasets.
 Then you need to specify the output folder:
 ```
 opt.folder_out = '/home/toto/data/qc_report/';
 ```